 Abigail Reynolds may be a nationally bestselling author and a physician, but she can’t follow a straight line with a ruler.
 Originally from upstate New York, she studied Russian and theater at Bryn Mawr College and marine biology at the Marine Biological Laboratory in Woods Hole.
-After a stint in performing arts administration, she decided to attend medical school, and took up writing as a hobby during her years as a physician in private practice.
+After a stint in performing arts administration, she decided to attend medical school, and took up writing as a way to retain her sanity during her years as a physician in private practice.

 A life-long lover of Jane Austen’s novels, Abigail began writing variations on Pride & Prejudice in 2001, then expanded her repertoire to include a series of novels set on her beloved Cape Cod.
-Her most recent releases are Conceit & Concealment, Mr. Darcy’s Journey, and the national bestsellers Mr. Darcy’s Noble Connections and Alone with Mr. Darcy, Her books have been translated into five languages.
+Her most recent releases are A Matter of Honor, Mr. Darcy’s Enchantment, Conceit & Concealment, and Mr. Darcy’s Journey.
+Her books have been translated into five languages.
 A lifetime member of JASNA, she lives on Cape Cod with her husband, her son and a menagerie of animals.
 Her hobbies do not include sleeping or cleaning her house.

 Abigail’s novels ~